stevenstage/The-thesis-template-in-latex-muc/README.md

-# The thesis template in latex-muc
+# The thesis template in LaTex-muc

 Given the advantages of LaTeX in typesetting and writing, the Word template for undergraduate graduation design has been converted into a LaTeX template.
 You can directly fill in your content in thesis.tex.